henry2004y/Vlasiator.jl/docs/src/manual.md

 ```
 This function accepts both file names and file meta.

-To see the full list of options, please refer to the documentation in [internal](internal.md).
+To see the full list of options, please refer to the documentation in [API Reference](internal.md).
 Demo usage can be found [here](https://github.com/henry2004y/Vlasiator.jl/blob/master/examples/demo_convert2vti.jl).

 !!! warning
     As of ParaView 5.9.1, there are [display issues](https://discourse.paraview.org/t/vthb-file-structure/7224) with `VTKOverlappingAMR`.
 However, we can read the generated image files directly.
 There is also an keyword argument for `write_vtk` called `maxamronly`: when it is set to `true`, then only the image file at the highest refinement level is generated.